korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 You can get the first two from the Twilio Console [account dashboard](https://console.twilio.com/).

-The third value cane be found in the [**Iot > Microvisor > Devices** section](https://console.twilio.com/us1/develop/iot/microvisor/devices).
+The third value can be found in the [**Iot > Microvisor > Devices** section](https://console.twilio.com/us1/develop/iot/microvisor/devices).
 It is also accessible via the QR code on the back of your development board.
 Scan the code with your mobile phone and a suitable app, and the board’s SID is the third `/`-separated field.

 ### Build and Deploy the Demo